Take charge of your finances.

 Like other budget apps, Wally lets users track spending by category, create bill reminders and see upcoming transactions.
 However, it is also the best money management app for those who share expenses with others, such as couples or roommates.
 Users can create groups where people can track shared accounts and budgets together.

 Wally is only available for Apple devices, and the basic version is free to download and use.
-Some features are only available as part of Wally Gold, which currently provides lifetime access for a $19.99 charge.
+Some features are only available as part of Wally Gold, which is available for $8.99 a month or $39.99 for a year.

 Best for People Who Love Spreadsheets: Tiller Money

 Tiller Money isn’t an app but still deserves a spot among the best budgeting tools.
-It’s an ideal option for those who love using spreadsheets but hate the hassle of having to input data, Hayes says.
+It’s an ideal option for those who love using spreadsheets but hate the hassle of having to input data.
 Tiller can automatically import data from more than 21,000 financial institutions into Google Sheets or Microsoft Excel.

 Imported transactions are automatically categorized according to rules created by the user, and Tiller provides dozens of spreadsheet template options.
 The Foundation Template combines monthly and yearly budget sheets along with financial insights and transaction tracking.
 Each spreadsheet can be customized, and the program will send a daily email of financial activity.